eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 1. IcecastMetadataPlayer will retry the initial fetch request periodically using an exponential back-off strategy configurable in the `options` object.
    * Each retry attempt will fire a `retry` / `onRetry` event.
 1. Retries will stop when either of the below conditions are met:
-   * The fetch request succeeds. ***or***
+   * The fetch request succeeds.
-   * The audio element is paused or `stop()` is called. ***or***
+   * The audio element is paused / `stop()` is called.
    * The audio element buffer is empty **and** the retry timeout is met.
 1. When the retry is successful, a `streamstart` / `onStreamStart` event will be fired and the audio will restart playing from the new request.
+   * When using the MediaSource API, the old and new request will be synchronized together on a frame basis for seamless playback.
 1. When the retry times out, a `retrytimeout` / `onRetryTimeout` event will be fired and the stream will stop.

 ### Seamless audio playback:

 The audio will continue to play until the buffer runs out while reconnecting.
-If the reconnect is successful before the buffer runs out, there will only be a minimal blip in playback after a network change.
+If the reconnect is successful before the buffer runs out, there will be no gap in playback.

 To increase the amount of audio that is buffered by clients, increase the `<burst-size>` setting in your Icecast server.